ccloc

 Note

-event.* Define template events and data processing per template event.
-Processing profiles can be defined and used instead of defining the parameters per template event.
+event.* Define template events, origins or picks by ID and waveforms and waveform processing per template.
+Processing profiles can be defined and used instead of defining the parameters per template.

 Note